pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 Elekta Linacs have an iCom protocol that can be utilised to determine various parameters about the Linac state, eg. Gantry angle.
-This section details how we have set up the PyMedPhys iCom listener
+This section details how we have set up the [PyMedPhys iCom listener CLI tool](/cli/ref/icom.rst).

 ### Installing PyMedPhys on the iCom listener server